FernandoPereiraSalvador/FernandoPereiraSalvador/README.md

 - Passionate about technology 🤖​❤️‍👨🏻‍💻​

-- Learning B1 English :uk:​ and A2 of German :de:
+- Learning B1 English 💂​ and A2 of German 🥨

 - Learning Tensorflow 🦾​🔥